MrCatchworth/xr-tactical-map-vanilla-commands/readme.txt

 - Patrol: Requires a zone as a target.
 The command selection will patrol the target zone indefinitely.
 - Transfer Wares: Requires an applicable player-owned ship or station as a target.
 The ware exchange menu will open between the command selection and the target.
 Not available in multi-select.
 - Attack Object: Requires a non-player-owned ship or station as a target.
 The command selection will attack the target.
 Unlike the right-click version, non-hostile targets can be attacked this way.
+- Stop current task: Just what it says!
+- Join my squad: Only works on ships that have no commander
+- Leave my squad: Only works on ships that are currently in your squad

 == Known Issues ==